 So how does gripe water work?
 “It’s believed the mixture of sodium bicarbonate with various herbs ultimately settles the stomach and allows for more comfort during a time when a newborn’s digestive system is still immature,” says Ashanti Woods, MD, a pediatrician at Mercy Medical Center in Baltimore.

-Gripe water for newborns and babies is thought to help relieve stomach discomfort, make it easier for babies to pass gas and possibly battle constipation and encourage bowel movements, and even potentially soothe colic (or excessive crying), Woods says.
+You’ve gotten the lowdown on how gripe water works—but what issues does it work well for?
+Gripe water for newborns and babies is thought to help relieve stomach discomfort, make it easier for babies to pass gas, possibly battle constipation and encourage bowel movements and even potentially soothe colic (or excessive crying), Woods says.
 Some brands also claim their product will help with hiccups, teething and reflux.

 Each brand has a different formulation and different dosage, so it’s important to read the label.
-Some formulations can be given as early as two weeks old, but some require that a baby be at least one month old, Woods says.
+Some can be given as early as 2 weeks old, but others require that a baby be at least one month old, Woods says.

 Now for the real question: Does gripe water work?
 To be honest, it’s hard to say.
 Gripe water hasn’t been extensively researched, but studies that have analyzed it haven’t found much benefit to using it.
 “There is no evidence to show that gripe water reduces colic,” Garcia says.
-One study published in the Journal of Clinical & Diagnostic Research had 335 moms answer questions about their gripe water usage, and found that the water didn’t seem to prevent colic.
+One study published in the Journal of Clinical & Diagnostic Research had 335 moms answer questions about their gripe water usage and found that it didn’t seem to prevent colic.

 There is a “possible” link between gripe water and calming babies’ tummy troubles, Fisher says, “but it’s not a strong association.”
 Still, some people swear by it.
 “Many parents report significant improvement in symptoms after using gripe water,” Woods says.

-Given that gripe water isn’t FDA-regulated, it’s hard to say that every bottle of gripe water on shelves is 100 percent safe.
-“There have been reports of issues with gripe water being unsafe,” Garcia says, pointing out that one form of gripe water was recalled in early 2019 because a particular ingredient in the water didn’t dissolve properly and posed a choking hazard.
+Given that gripe water isn’t FDA-regulated, it’s hard to say that every bottle on store shelves is 100 percent safe.
+“There have been reports of issues with gripe water being unsafe,” Garcia says, pointing out that one form of gripe water was recalled in early 2019 because a particular ingredient didn’t dissolve properly and posed a choking hazard.

 But gripe water for newborns and babies continues to be a popular product.
 In general, formulations that are alcohol-free and sucrose-free are thought to be safe, Woods says.
 Those that contain charcoal, however, could cause constipation, he says.